-- Summary of the dishwasher(s) to be installed in the building, including quantity and proof of maximum water use; and - Specifications from manufacturer detailing water use.
+- Summary of the dishwasher(s) to be installed in the building, including quantity and proof of maximum water use; and - Specifications from manufacturer on water use per dishwashing cycle.

-Documents from the design stage if not already submitted.
-Include any updates made to the documents to clearly reflect As-Built conditions; and
+- Documents from the design stage if not already submitted.
+Include any updates made to the documents to clearly reflect As-Built conditions; and - Updated summary of dishwasher(s) installed in the building including quantity, manufacturer, and model; or - Proof of maximum water consumption from manufacturer; and

-- Updated summary of dishwasher(s) installed in the building including quantity, manufacturer, and model; or - Proof of maximum water consumption from manufacturer; and - Date-stamped photographs of the dishwasher(s) taken during or after installation showing the make and model; or - Purchase receipts for the dishwashers showing the make and model.
+Date-stamped photographs of the dishwasher(s) taken during or after installation showing the make and model; or

+Purchase receipts for the dishwashers showing the make and model.